casey-moldavon/day-planner/README.md

 hours past: textarea is gray
 hours yet to come: textarea is green

-I'm aware that many of my fellow classmates struggled with this part but, surprisingl, i found it to be very easy.
+I'm aware that many of my fellow classmates struggled with this part but, surprisingly, i found it to be very easy.
 I simply set the textarea default background-color to a red that i preferred, created a mini-clock (tracking just the current hour) on the script.js file and then wrote conditional if statements to alter the textarea with .style to a preferred gray (current hour > the textarea's designated time (example: 9am) and another for less than "<").
 I'll include images for this as well...

 ![image-textarea-color](images/image-textarea-color.jpg)